• Skip to primary navigation

 Crispy Parmesan Oven Roasted Potato Wedges

-Jump to Recipe Print Recipe
+Jump to Recipe

 These crispy parmesan oven roasted potato wedges are a super delicious side that will go with many different meals.
-The potatoes are cut into wedges, coated with parmesan cheese and baked unitl they are perfectly crispy.
+The potatoes are cut into wedges, coated with parmesan cheese and baked until they are perfectly crispy.

 Crispy parmesan oven roasted potato wedges on white parchment paper.

-These oven baked potato wedges taste just like regular fries from a restuarant.
+These oven baked potato wedges taste just like regular french fries from a restuarant.
 The potatoes are boiled before putting them in the oven to crisp up.
 This helps to give them a perfectly tender inside with delicious and crispy outsides.

 For more side dish recipes, try: Boursin Mashed Potatoes, Honey Sriracha Brussels Sprouts or Cheesy Hasselback Sweet Potatoes.